freethefoot/freethefoot/_posts/2025-01-18-FoodAssembly.md

 <img src="{{ site.baseurl }}/assets/images/Thru-hiking-food-after.png" style="width: 30%; height: auto;" alt="After">

 <h2 style="color: green;">10.
 Finally, The Importance of Treats</h2>

-<p>Someone once wrote that sure, survival is important.
-But humans will wage wars for luxury.
-And it's true.
-Some of the world's longest and greatest struggles and worst crimes were for tea, spices, fabrics, dyes, and more things that we don't actually need to survive, but that make life more pleasurable.
-As much as we'd like to think we're above such behaviour... humans love luxuries.</p>

 <p>Out on the trail, simple pleasures go a long way.
 I appreciate tea to start and end my day.
 And I add a scoop of skim or whole milk powder to oatmeal or pasta to make it creamier.
 I'm generous with adding chocolate to trailmix.
 And I throw in many Clif bars so I don't feel like I have to ration them.
 These luxuries are an amazing gift.
 One of the wonders of hiking is that after days, I truly appreciate the little things and it puts a whole lot into perspective.</p>